Ep508: Forming The Germs - Chris Ashford of What Records

 Nate is a record collector, music lover and vinyl maniac.
 Join him on his journey to discuss, share and review all things related to vinyl records.
 We feature stories about and interviews with musicians, artists and people of knowledge in the area of vinyl records.
 Additionally we share information on desirable pressings of records, how to tell a $5 pressing from a $500 pressing and care and maintenance for your cratedigging hobby.
 Subscribe and share with your record-nerd friends.
 Cheers!

-Listen to The Vinyl Guide - Artist Interviews for Record Collectors and Music Nerds, Switched on Pop and many other podcasts from around the world with the radio.net app
+Listen to The Vinyl Guide - Artist Interviews for Record Collectors and Music Nerds, Ongoing History of New Music and many other podcasts from around the world with the radio.net app